TEF-Health/CONFIDENTIAL_Odoo-Documentation/docs/front-office.md

 Front Offices **handle incoming applications, assign reviewers and write reports on service provisioning**.

+!!! warning "Signed Joint Controllership Agreement"
+    The processing of personal data can only commence after the Joint Controllership Agreement has been signed, both in physical and digital formats.

 ## Front Office Structure

 ### National Front Offices